OpTHyLiC: an Optimised Tool for Hybrid Limits Computation: Software description

 The functions \verb|createInputYieldTable| and \verb|createGeneratedYieldTable| produce tables of expected and observed yields.
 In the first case, the total uncertainty for each process is evaluated by summing in quadrature all uncertainties without taking into account the correlations, while in the second case the total uncertainty is assessed by using pseudo-experiments (the number of pseudo-experiments is given as the facultative third parameter).
 An example of such tables are shown in Tab.~\ref{tab:ExampleChannel12yields} and \ref{tab:ExampleChannel12yieldsWithToys}.
 The precision of the numbers in these tables can be adjusted to a fixed value (given as the second parameter) or to be automatically adjusted depending on the size of the uncertainties (when the precision parameter is set to -1, which is the default value).

 The function \verb|createSysteTables| creates one table for each channel which summarises all the systematic uncertainties.
 Examples of such tables are shown in Tab.~\ref{tab:ExampleChannel1Systs} and \ref{tab:ExampleChannel2Systs}.
-The second parameter of \verb|createSysteTables| is a string specifying the dictionnary file.
-An example of such file is given in Fig.~\ref{fig:ExampleFilesTwoChannelsDict}.
+The second parameter of \verb|createSysteTables| is a string specifying the dictionary file.
+An example of such a file is given in Fig.~\ref{fig:ExampleFilesTwoChannelsDict}.